About Tim.

 05

 The work is structured around outcomes, not hours.
 If nothing meaningful ships inside the engagement, the engagement failed.
-You can spend six months on an executive search and still end up with someone who has never built anything from scratch.
+You can spend 6 months on an executive search and still end up with someone who has never built anything from scratch.
 Or you can have results and decide what you need next from a position of knowing.

 06